technical stuff

 Continue reading →

-Pickles, Cookies and Photo Editing
+Pickles, Cookies, and Photo Editing

-Why do people living near an airport say they no longer hear the planes flying overhead?
-Why don’t people working in a sodium-vapour-lit factory notice the orange-coloured lighting?
 Have you noticed that if you always eat the same flavour of ice cream, you enjoy it less?
-Why aren’t garbage collectors bothered by the smell?

 This psychological effect is called habituation.
 It happens because your senses naturally adapt to what’s around you.

-Near where I lived, there was once a Dad’s cookie factory located directly across the street from a Bick’s Pickle factory.
-When passing through the area, depending on wind direction, you could smell either the sweet scent of cookies or the odour of pickles.
+Near where I lived, there was a Dad’s cookie factory located directly across the street from a Bick’s Pickle factory.
+When driving through the area, depending on wind direction, you could smell either the sweet scent of cookies or the odour of pickles.
 Some days, you could smell both at the same time ;-)

 Having spoken with some of the employees at each company, the workers said they didn’t notice any smells inside their own factory.
 I thought this was probably good for the pickle people but not so much for the cookie makers.